geneontology/gocam-sif-pyexport/README.md

-# gocam-sif-pyexport
+# # GOCAM export to SIF
-Export GO-CAMs to SIF
+Export GO-CAMs to SIF in Python

 ## Usage
 ```